marcharding/oxrun/README.md

 `composer require oxidprojects/oxrun`.

 You can then use oxrun by calling `vendor/bin/oxrun` or add `vendor/bin` to your $PATH to be able to just call `oxrun`.

-You can also install oxrun by simply downloading the phar file from the release tab.

 # Usage